jackwasey/icd/README.md

     columns are ICD-9 or ICD-10 codes.
   - explain and summarize groups of ICD codes in natural language, using ICD editions from the WHO, USA, France and Belgium.
-Many different annual editions of these data are available, all via the ‘icd.data’ companion package.
+Many different annual editions of these data are available, and these may be downloaded automatically when used, or in bulk with `download_all_icd_data()`.
   - Charlson and Van Walraven score calculations
   - Hierarchical Condition Codes (HCC) from CMS
   - Clinical Classifications Software (CCS) comorbidities from AHRQ